namesake.

 41 | Elephant Trunk Snake

 The elephant trunk snake is an ambush predator that feeds on fishes and amphibians.
 Its skin is baggy and loose like an elephant’s trunk, and it catches its prey by wrapping its wrinkly body firmly around the victim; in particular it favors those fishes whose bodies are covered with a viscous protective mucus.
-Watching it hunt is like watching a cheap suit strangling boiled okra.
+Watching it hunt is like watching a flaccid penis wrestle a boiled okra.

 42 | Elephant Beetle

 Elephant beetles range up to 15 centimeters (6 inches) in length.
-In Costa Rica and Nicaragua, the male's head is decorated with gold and used as a charm necklace.
+In Costa Rica and Nicaragua the male's head may be decorated with gold and used as a charm necklace.
 Pentagon-sponsored researchers at UC-Berkeley have implanted electrodes into elephant beetle pupae to enable drone-like remote control of the adults’ flying behavior.

 N43.jpg